 “The Belgian Malinois is an exceptional watchdog,” she adds.
 “Vigilant yet responsive, they balance all the qualities needed in a stock dog, protector, and sensible working partner.”

-The German Shepherd has a beloved personality, with an intelligent, protective, and active character.
+The GSD has a beloved personality, with an intelligent, protective, and active character.
 Not a breed for lounging around, these dogs need plenty of exercise.
 Dog sports are a great way to give both their bodies and brains a workout.
 Degen defines the breed as strong, confident, independent, and usually serious.
-In addition, she believes that German Shepherds excel in versatility.
+In addition, she believes that German Shepherd Dogs excel in versatility.
 Besides conformation, German Shepherds compete in dog sports like herding, obedience, agility, tracking, diving, Disc Dog, barn hunt, and more.

 Finally, both breeds are alert and ready to respond to their handlers.
 It’s no wonder these two breeds have been embraced as both beloved pets and valued working dogs.